 The successful working arrangements with the traditional owners of the land surrounding opal mining communities have been both informal and formal through the use of ILUA and Native Title agreements.

 Trust in our amazing national gemstone is growing and will continue to grow dramatically.
+It is one of the few gemstones produced which is not treated or enhanced.
+It is gaining recognition as one of the most ethically mined gemstones in the world.
+The AOI is looking at ways of leveraging from our position of being a responsibly sourced and sustainably mined gemstone.

-Around 30 years ago Australia exported opal with a value of $500 million today we estimate that number to be around $300 million.
+OA estimates that around 30 years ago, Australia exported opal with a value of $500 million today we estimate that number to be around $300 million.
+The potential to grow this industry is only limited by the restrictions of governments and the resulting lack of willingness by resourceful miners.

-The Australian Opal Centre which is planned for Lightning Ridge is estimated to generate an extra $49M per annum for the NSW economy alone.
-This information warrants some further investigations for the potential of Mintabie.
+The Australian Opal Centre which is planned for Lightning Ridge NSW is estimated by the NSW Department of Planning to generate an extra $49M per annum for the NSW economy alone.
+This information warrants some further investigations for the tourism potential of Mintabie and the other SA opal fields.

 With growing awareness of opal and increasing tourism to Australia and within Australia, this product can grow well beyond former export achievements.

 The industry is planning to relaunch The Australian Gemstone Industry Council, previously formed under the Australian Minerals and Energy Council.
 This body will ensure close and regular communication with government departments is maintained.

 National and International scientists are keen to set up and contribute to a scientific hub based in Australia to better understand the genesis and formation of opal.
 This will help our opal miners prospect for opal with greater confidence and produce more opal for a hungry consuming market.

-With the prospect of new opal finds comes the need for enterprising individuals to take up opal mining.
-The current average age of opal miners in Australia is over 65, so this industry provides tremendous employment and business opportunities.
+With the prospect of new opal finds, comes the need for enterprising individuals to take up opal mining.
+OA estimates that the current average age of opal miners in Australia is over 65.
+We believe that this industry provides tremendous employment and business opportunities for people looking to work and provide a living for themselves and their families.

+A successful opal mining industry also fits well with the desire to decentralize from the major capital cities and provide better support, infrastructure and opportunities for populations living in remote areas.

 Our Association expects that many International Gem Trade and Jewellery Associations would get behind our endeavours to save and protect the livelihoods of opal miners in Mintabie and continue the production of a beautiful and highly sought after natural resource.

+The Opal Association of Australia recommends that you allow opal mining to continue at the Mintabie Precious Stones Field (MPSF) and that you provide assistance so that the tremendous potential of the opal resource can be realised for the great benefit of all Australians well into the future.
+OA welcomes the opportunity to provide assistance with any further information, research and assistance you may require.
+Please feel free to contact the writer Paul Sedawie sedaopals@hotmail.com, or Damien Cody damien@codyopal.com .

+Yours faithfully,

+Paul Sedawie

+President

+Copies sent to:

+Federal Minister for Resources and Northern Australia.
+The Hon.
+Matthew Canavan

+Federal Member for Grey.
+The Hon.
+Rowan Ramsay

+State Member for Giles.
+The Hon.
+Edward Hughes